-Reduction in vegetative cover decreases habitats and biodiversity and increases the area of bare or unprotected soil with potential for erosion.
+Reduction in vegetative cover to establish settlements or for agricultural usedecreases habitats and biodiversity and increases the area of bare or unprotected soil with potential for erosion.

 4.3.6.2 Loss of habitats

 Loss of natural habitats occurs due to decreasing vegetation diversity in forest and agricultural lands and results in a decline in biodiversity.